hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 reboot
 ```

-Tip: The first time I rebooted using this method there was an upstream bug in gummiboot, so I couldn't get into the system.
-I found out by accident that sticking the USB Arch stick in didn't load the live system, but luckily booted straight into the root system with its working version of gummiboot.
-Worth a try.
+Tip: Arch is rolling release and in my experience from time-to-time an update breaks the bootloader and locks you out the Arch installation.
+If this happens you can stick the Arch USB key in (which itself has a working UEFI bootloader) and it will try to boot into your Arch installation rather than the live environment by default.
+From there you can install [Arch Rollback Machine](https://wiki.archlinux.org/index.php/Arch_Rollback_Machine) and get an older working version of gummiboot.

 ## Basic configuration